Yordan Alvarez Preview, Player Props: Astros vs. Athletics

 Yordan Alvarez At The Plate

-- Alvarez has driven in a run in 45 games this year (46.9%), including 26 games with more than one RBI (27.1%).
-He has also driven in three or more of his team's runs in nine contests.
+- Alvarez has picked up an RBI in 46.4% of his games this year, with two or more RBI in 26.8% of his games.
+He has also produced three or more runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.